|

 Leslie-Lohman Collection. |

-Attribution is layered with intersectional issues dealing with otherness as a form of inquiry rooted in the human condition and history: the Graeco-Latin duality, which swings between Apollonian order and Dionysian excess; the impact of psychoanalysis on artistic expression and its influence on the construction of twentieth century imagery; the correlation between pain, pleasure, queer sexuality, and martyr iconography; the racial, social and sexual transgressions shaped by the impact of black culture both in the USA and abroad; and finally, water as seminal element present in the underground secret society named The Cult of Fluids and in the concept of Roland Barthes’s “abyss”.
-Dealing with such material looks like an illusion in tune with Paco Cao´s fate.
-It could be understood as an astral conjunction that undermines all signs of truth, but at the same time, entails the revalidation of self and other.
-Mystery and certainty can be extraordinarily fertile allies.
-Attribution aims to offer some observations to chisel an amalgam of materials whose counterpoint is the viewers´ point of view.
-The artist leaves it to the viewer discretion to look for anomalies in order to separate the wheat from the chaff, find out the truth behind the ploy and, if necessary, dismantle an artfully disguised lie. |
+Attribution is layered with intersectional issues related to otherness, serving as a form of inquiry rooted in the human condition and history: the Graeco-Latin duality, which shifts between Apollonian order and Dionysian excess; the influence of psychoanalysis on artistic expression and its role in shaping twentieth-century imagery; the connection between pain, pleasure, queer sexuality, and martyr iconography; the racial, social, and sexual transgressions influenced by Black culture both in the USA and internationally; and finally, water as a fundamental element featured in the underground secret society called The Cult of Fluids and in Roland Barthes’s concept of “abyss.”
+Dealing with such material feels like an illusion tied to Paco Cao's destiny.
+It can be seen as an astral alignment that dissolves all signs of truth, but at the same time, it involves reaffirming the self and others.
+Mystery and certainty can be surprisingly powerful allies.
+Attribution presents observations that combine various materials, emphasizing the viewer's perspective.
+The artist encourages viewers to identify anomalies, distinguish truth from deception, and dismantle artful lies if necessary. |